Teksta versija

 (5) A project applicant shall draw up and submit a project application in accordance with the requirements of the project application selection regulations.

 Section 21.
-Project Application Assessment Committee
+Project Application Evaluation Committee

 a) establishment or leading of a criminal organisation, involvement in such organisation or in an organised group included within such organisation, or in another criminal formation, or participation in criminal offences committed by such organisation;